Skip to content

 List styling.

-Check that list base styles exist, have margin and decent spacing.
-If in the stylesheet, add bullet points as in stylesheet.
+Check that list base styles exist and have margins and decent spacing.
+If they are in the stylesheet, add bullet points as in the stylesheet.
 If very special lists exist, add them as blocks with ACF repeater fields.
-If only the bullet list is present in the stylesheet, also check that the numbered list works “in the same way”, equal inline-start-padding and equal spacing.
-The inline-start-style can be found in _content.scss
+If only the bullet list is present in the stylesheet, also check that the numbered list works "in the same way," with equal inline-start-padding and equal spacing.
+The inline-start-style can be found in _content.scss.

 Quotes.

-Styles from stylesheet go into gutenberg.scss, as G-berg uses quote and pullquote.
-Test these in G-berg. -Come up with your own solution for the pullquote, or blacklist pullquote in functions.php.
+Styles from the stylesheet go into gutenberg.scss, as Gutenberg uses quote and pullquote.
+Test these in Gutenberg.
+Come up with your own solution for the pullquote, or blacklist pullquote in functions.php.

-Adjust to fit your theme.
-They work on mobile with the value set in G-berg and on desktop with the media query value.
+Adjust these to fit your theme.
+They work on mobile with the value set in Gutenberg and on desktop with the media query value.

 Images.

-Border-radius/shadows/layers/spacing in text.
-Set in G-berg and beware G-berg images come in many divs.. "figure", "img'' etc. Check every image-type inserted and its divs.
+Set border-radius, shadows, layers, and spacing in text.
+Set these in Gutenberg and beware that Gutenberg images come in many divs ("figure", "img", etc.).
+Check every image type inserted and its divs.

 Box-elements in Gutenberg

-Check the mock up for boxed content in G-berg.
-Coloring, border-radius, and add classes as needed to _gutenberg.scss.
+Check the mockup for boxed content in Gutenberg.
+Set coloring and border-radius, and add classes as needed to _gutenberg.scss.

 Site-spanning background/front page background.

-Site-spanning background images can be added to the theme in customizer.
-For special effects/color layers, the layout twig file might need cp to child and modified.
+Site-spanning background images can be added to the theme in the Customizer.
+For special effects or color layers, the layout Twig file might need to be copied to the child theme and modified.

 Check the WP login view

-What color scheme?
-If no mock up, make reasonable choices!
+What color scheme should be used?
+If no mockup is available, make reasonable choices.
 Add to variables: $login-bg, $login-form, $login-color.
-Button styles might affect the show password eye so make sure to check that it is not broken.
+Button styles might affect the "show password" eye, so make sure to check that it is not broken.

-Special link/list/color styling and widget areas.
-Social media icons. -It is polite to the person coding the footer, to check how the styling in the footer is different from the general color theme/list/link styles.
-Possibly make the footer exceptions already at this stage in footer.scss, ex. different list/link styling/coloring.
-(This because now it is all fresh in mind, and you will know what to overwrite, and how to achieve the new style with least effort. )
+Special link, list, and color styling and widget areas.
+Social media icons.
+It is polite to the person coding the footer to check how the styling in the footer differs from the general color theme, list, and link styles.
+Possibly make the footer exceptions already at this stage in footer.scss (e.g., different list/link styling/coloring).
+This is because everything is fresh in your mind now, and you will know what to overwrite and how to achieve the new style with the least effort.

-Check that all assets/logos are available for special styling/imagery/decorative elements.
+Check that all assets and logos are available for special styling, imagery, or decorative elements.

 TEST